Dumfries House: Charity ownership

 Following restoration, Dumfries House itself opened to the public for guided tours on 6 June 2008.
 From mid-2009, supermarket chain Morrisons began funding the restoration of the meat and dairy farm attached to the estate, both to become a research and education tool into sustainable farming methods, but also with the intention of its becoming profitable by 2014, part of the chain's vertically integrated supply chain.
 Renovation of the former coach house and associated stable block began in winter 2010.
 It reopened in 2011 as a catering facility, as both a visitor cafe and bistro dining facility.
 The first phase of the Knockroon village opened in May 2011.

 In October 2011, work was started on clearing the area that used to be the Walled Garden, which had fallen into disuse and become overgrown.
 In April 2012, the six-bedroomed guest house Dumfries House Lodge opened, to provide guest accommodation for wedding parties and other events.
 It was created by renovating a derelict farm building on the estate.
 The estate's former water-powered sawmill has been renovated to full working order, and with the addition of a larger workshop building, has re-opened as the Sawmill Building Skills Centre, a traditional skills education facility.

 King Charles, while Prince of Wales and known in Scotland as the Duke of Rothesay, continued to support Dumfries House.
-In September 2012, with Camilla, then the Duchess of Rothesay and known as the Duchess of Cornwall, and Alex Salmond, then the First Minister of Scotland, Charles attended Ladies' Day at Ayr Racecourse in aid of the Trust.
+In September 2012, with Queen Camilla, then the Duchess of Rothesay and Duchess of Cornwall, and Alex Salmond, then the First Minister of Scotland, Charles attended Ladies' Day at Ayr Racecourse in aid of the Trust.